Young Enterprise Gibraltar

 Collaborating with Gibraltar’s schools

 Student companies can take part in a local competition, with the winners getting to compete against 13 other teams in a UK final.
-Gibraltar’s winning company in 2019, The Ambient Project, aimed to educate young children about the environment and how small changes in lifestyle actions can lead to a better world.
+Gibraltar’s winning company in 2023, Gib Cards, created the ‘Rock Rumble’, a trivia card game which sees players guess the correct answer using hints listed on the card.

-Other Young Enterprise programmes include Learn to Earn, where young people learn from employers about work and the skills that are valued in the workplace, and personal finance programmes which teach young people money management skills.
+Other Young Enterprise activities include: Learn to Earn, where young people learn from employers about work and the skills that are valued in the workplace; and personal finance programmes which teach young people money management skills.
 Programmes are delivered in collaboration with Gibraltar’s schools and the Department of Education and reach over 1,000 students in each academic year.

 More Success Stories